ArduPilot/ardupilot_wiki/rover/source/docs/rover-motor-and-servo-configuration.rst

 At least three different Motor Driver (aka ESC) types are supported which allows using ArduPilot with most motor drivers.
 The :ref:`MOT_PWM_TYPE <MOT_PWM_TYPE>` parameter should be used to ensure the output from the autopilot board matches the input required by the motor driver.

 - "Normal" is the most common and involves sending PWM values normally between 1000 and 2000 (1ms ~ 2ms)
-- ":ref:`Brushed With Relay <common-brushed-motors>`" is for brushed motor drivers that use a :ref:`relay pin <common-relay>` to indicate whether it should rotate forwards or backwards.
+- ":ref:`Brushed With Relay <common-brushed-motors>`" is for brushed motor drivers that use a :ref:`relay pin <common-relay>` to indicate whether it should rotate forward or backward.
-- "Brushed BiPolar" is for brushed motor drivers that, a bit like "Normal" pwm interpret a low PWM values for reverse, a high PWM value for forward
+- "Brushed BiPolar" is for brushed motor drivers that, a bit like "Normal" PWM.
+These devices interpret a low PWM value for reverse, a high PWM value for forward.

 ESC Configuration
 -----------------